alexferreira/restgen/README.md

 restGen
 =======

-The goal of restGen is to  provide a micro framework that helps you to write a RESTful webservice using NodeJs, Express, Mongoose (MongoDB).
+The goal of restgen is to  provide a micro framework that helps you to write a RESTful webservice using NodeJs, Express, Mongoose (MongoDB).

 ## Features